MischaU8/yumyum/extruding/extrude-freestyle_TDQI5DPFeTQ.md

-yum yum Floyd here with a quick look at the extrude tools freestyle option in plasticity activate the extrude tool using the keyboard shortcut e by default new faces are generated perpendicular to the selected face pressing F on the
+yum yum Floyd here with a quick look at the extrude tools freestyle option in
+Plasticity activate the extrude tool using the keyboard shortcut e by default new faces are generated perpendicular to the selected face pressing F on the